ewosborne/concur/README.md

 If `-j` is set it must be less than the global timeout, but as a special case the global timeout can be 0 with a non-zero per-job timeout.

 What's the use case here?
-Consider a batch of jobs which block on CPU, so you only have as many worker goroutines as CPU cores. << link to reddit comment >>.
+Consider a batch of jobs which block on CPU, so you only have as many worker goroutines as CPU cores.
 In the example below there's a mythical CLI command `do-something-to-image`.
 You have 10,000 images to process and are running only as many worker goroutines as you have cores (say, 8 cores).
 If each image normally takes 4sec to process then you'd have 10,000/8 = 1,250 batches of 8 images at a time.

 ```
 concur "do-something-to-image {{1}}" <...10,0000 image names> -j 10s -c 1x